-1 | Show Me The Money
+Show Me The Money

-Why Performance And Scalability Are Important For Your Magento Website
+Why Performance And Scalability Are Important For Your e-Commerce Site

-Website performance is the speed at which your web pages are downloaded and displayed to your website visitors.

-Website scalability is the ability for a site to handle ever-increasing amounts of traffic and sudden bursts of traffic.

-Studies show that improving both website performance and scalability results in more page views and increased ecommerce revenue.
+- Website performance is the speed at which your web pages are downloaded and displayed to your website visitors. - Website scalability is the ability for a site to handle ever-increasing amounts of traffic and sudden bursts of traffic. - Studies show that improving both website performance and scalability results in more page views and increased e-commerce revenue.

-Welcome to section.io's guide to optimizing your Magento website for better performance and scalability.
-We've also thrown in a bit of information about making sure your site is secure and protected from attacks in Chapter 8.
+Welcome to Section's guide to optimizing your e-commerce website for better performance and scalability.
+We've also thrown in a bit of information about making sure your site is secure and protected from attacks in Chapter 6.

-If you already know why performance and scalability are so important for ecommerce sites, then feel free to skip to our more technical chapters on implementing Varnish Cache for Magento, determining if your Magento site could benefit from a Content Delivery Network, and programming Magento 2 for better performance and scalability.
+If you already know why performance and scalability are so important for e-commerce sites, then feel free to skip to our more technical chapters on caching, hosting, and if your site could benefit from edge computing.
 If you need a bit of a refresher on web performance and scalability and why they are crucial to both user experience and increased revenue, start here for a topic overview.